iptv2025tx/DemonRizing-combined/README.md

 ## ⭐ PLAYLISTS

 UPDATE:
-02/28/26 added Drews PlutoUS also changed scan time for every 4 hours since been working on several updates lately.
+02/28/26 added multiple playlists, also changed scan time for every 4 hours since been working on several updates lately.

 ▶️ One big playlist with EPG included.
 If EPG is incorrect please place an issue.